 Log File Highlighter - Just as it sounds, gives VSCode .log file support so you can actually read those log dumps without your eyes bleeding.

-Guides - Now you don't have to collapse and open all you're freaking elements to figure out nesting.
+Guides - Now you don't have to collapse and open all your freaking elements to figure out nesting.
 This works really great with Beautify mentioned above and Rainbow Brackets, below.

 Rainbow Brackets - Highlights the current bracket-set you're in and colours the rest differently for very easy location identification.
 If you're a heavy JS developer this is a great extension.